 Entrance into the Idaho State University program is competitive.
 Idaho State University has offered at least two admission seats to College of Idaho students each year, but it is possible that more than two College of Idaho students will apply.
 Applicants must have a minimum GPA of 3.0 in all areas of the prerequisite courses, as well as the most recent 60 units of completed course work, and must apply for the Idaho State University program by January of their senior year.
-Students must meet minimum standards on the GRE or the Miller Analogy Test and complete at least 80 hours of experience, in two different areas of practice, under the supervision of a licensed Physical Therapist, before making application.
+Students must meet minimum standards on the GRE or the Miller Analogy Test and complete at least 80 hours of experience in two different areas of practice under the supervision of a licensed Physical Therapist before making application.
 For a complete description of the Idaho State University program and detailed requirements for admission, see their web site.

-Course Course Title Credits PREREQUISITE REQUIREMENTS BIOLOGY (16 Credits) BIO-201 Molecules to Cells and Laboratory BIO-202 Organismal Biology and Laboratory BIO-303 Human Anatomy and Laboratory BIO-304 4 Human Physiology and Laboratory CHEMISTRY (8 Credits) CHE-141 General Chemistry I and Laboratory CHE-142 General Chemistry II and Laboratory PHYSICS (8 Credits) PHY-231 and General Physics and Laboratory PHY-232 General Physics and Laboratory PHY-271 and Analytical Physics I and Laboratory PHY-272 Analytical Physics II and Laboratory MATHEMATICS (3 Credits) MAT-125 Data Analysis and Statistics (MAT-112 may substitute) PSYCHOLOGY, MEDICAL TERMINOLOGY\, SOCIOLOGY OR ANTHROPOLOGY, EXERCISE SCIENCE (13-14 Credits) ATH-101 or Cultural Anthropology or 3 SOC-100 Introduction to Sociology KIN-343 Physiology of Exercise and Laboratory PSY-100 General Psychology 3 PSY-340 Psychology of Child Development
+Course Course Title Credits

+PREREQUISITE E REQUIREMENTS

+BIOLOGY (16 credits)

+BIO-201 or BIO-210 Molecules to Cells and Laboratory or Molecules to Cells with Integrated Laboratory Research 4

+BIO-202 Organismal Biology and Laboratory 4

+BIO-303 Human Anatomy and Physiology I 4

+BIO-304 Human Anatomy and Physiology II 4

+CHEMISTRY (8 credits)

+CHE-141 General Chemistry I and Laboratory 4

+CHE-142 General Chemistry II and Laboratory 4

+PHYSICS (8 -10 credits)

+PHY-231 and General Physics I and Laboratory 4

+PHY-232 General Physics II and Laboratory 4

+OR

+PHY-271 and Analytical Physics I and Laboratory 5

+PHY-272 Analytical Physics II and Laboratory 5

+MATHEMATICS (3 credits)

+MAT-125 Data Analysis and Statistics 3

+PSYCHOLOGY, MEDICAL TERMINOLOGY, SOCIOLOGY OR ANTHROPOLOGY, EXERCISE SCIENCE (13-14 credits)

+ATH-101 or SOC-100 Cultural Anthropology or Introduction to Sociology 3

+KIN-343 Physiology of Exercise and Laboratory 4

+PSY-100 General Psychology 3

+PSY-340 Psychology of Child Development 3